huytd/everyday/notes/03.24.2022 - TypeScript Source Code Walkthrough InlayHints.md

 ## Explore the code

-Let's start looking at TypeScript's source code to see how the InlayHints feature is implemented.
+Let's start looking at TypeScript's source code to see how the <abbr>inlay hints</abbr> feature is implemented.
 Since it's a language server's feature, this has to be something related to `tsserver`.
 The best way to start is to look at the test files.

 The unit tests for every features in `tsserver` is defined in the [testRunner/unittests/tsserver](https://github.com/microsoft/TypeScript/tree/main/src/testRunner/unittests/tsserver) folder.
 Look into it, we will see there is an [inlayHints.ts](https://github.com/microsoft/TypeScript/blob/main/src/testRunner/unittests/tsserver/inlayHints.ts) file.